Crawley Irish Festival 2015

 This year’s Crawley Irish Festival will showcase some great Irish entertainment, music, sport and dance.
-In its nineteenth year, the festival is a great family day out to enjoy on the Gaelic Football All-Ireland Final day, the 3rd Sunday in September.
-And for the third year, this event is absolutely free.
+In its nineteenth year, the festival is a great family day out to enjoy live music, dance and entertainment for the whole family over the English Bank Holiday weekend.
+It’s also a great opportunity to watch televised GAA sport and the event is absolutely free.

 WHAT’S ON OFFER?

-- 2.30 – Opening Ceremony with Gerry Molumby with VIP guests TBC
+- 2.30 – Opening Ceremony with Gerry Molumby introducing special guests

 MC Patrick O’Connell